KhiopsML/khiops-doc/docs/ui-docs/khiops.md

     - recommendation: build variable pairs for exploratory analysis of correlations rather than to improve the accuracy of predictors.

-Constructed variables are stored in the output dictionaries (recoding or modeling dictionary), with formula that allow to compute their values during model deployment.
+Constructed variables are stored in the output dictionaries (recoding or modeling dictionary), with formulae that allow to compute their values during model deployment.

 !!! note